arn-the-long-beard/seeded_game_of_life/README.md

 ### Motivation

 Well, I followed the very nice tutorial from there https://rustwasm.github.io/docs/book/introduction.html .
 And it looks so awesome to use Rust for doing web stuff that I got more Curious.
-As a redux/ngrx/angular guy, I know many of the challenge of javascript/typescript.
+As a redux/ngrx/angular guy, I know many of the challenges of javascript/typescript.
 So I was like , omg Rust is so OP , if we can use it for front end, then development, maintenance, team skill growth would be just so disruptive.
-Then I found seed and I was like >< so excited.
+Then I found seed and I was like ><  <3 so excited.
 After testing other alternative, I found that seed is the one that use the most the full potential of Rust and it is the easier to start new project with.